The Broken Vase: Plot summary

 Tecumseh Fox takes the violin away and examines it, then convenes another meeting at Mrs. Pomfret's penthouse apartment.
 He announces that the reason that the violin's tone had flattened was because someone had poured liquid varnish into it, and suggests that the person who did this is responsible for the violinist's death.
 The party separates into smaller groups as people discuss these developments, and Mrs. Pomfret talks it over with her son.
 Fox is summoned hurriedly from another room because the son has gulped down his bourbon and died of poison.

 Hebe Heath promptly grabs the bottle of bourbon and throws it off the balcony, narrowly avoiding killing any passers-by in the street below.
-When the police ask her for the reason she produces one -- "Oh," she cried softly, "it was an ungovernment impulse!"
+When the police ask her for the reason she produces one -- "Oh," she cried softly, "it was an ungoverned impulse!"
 But when it's suggested that she disposed of the bottle because she had put poison in it, her self-protective instinct outweighs her impulses -- "Put something in the bottle?
 Don't be a damn fool!".

 Fox decides to investigate.
 Although it's not certain quite why the theft of Mr. Pomfret's piece of porcelain is important, he finds that someone from the same group of people must have been responsible.
 The case may also explain the mysterious death of the accompanist's father.
 He tracks the missing vase to Diego Zorilla's home, and barely dodges a poisonous trap that someone has set for the former violinist.
 Next he investigates the possibility that Tusar's sister Garda is somehow connected with an anonymous note implicating Nazi sympathizers in the murder, since she has no visible means of support.
 Finally his attention focuses on the comings and goings of a mysterious person who visits Gerda's apartment as a Mr. Fish and leaves it in the person of her veiled neighbour Mrs. Piscus.
 Fox works out the identity of Mrs. Piscus, calls together the suspects and reveals the solution to all the crimes.